Frequently Asked Questions

 How long will you stay with me?

-I will stay with you for your whole labor and then for one to three hours after the birth.
+I will stay with you for your whole labor and then for one to two hours after the birth.

 Does your price go up if my birth lasts more than 18 hours?